-- Professional development of teachers will take place with their participation in TPCK modeled training directly offered to teachers, ongoing resource support and participation in teachers’ networked communities of practice,
+- Professional development of teachers will take place with their participation in TPCK modelled training directly offered to teachers, ongoing resource support and participation in teachers’ networked communities of practice,

 - Systems at the school level introduced through the intervention such as changed time-table, use of science lab, space for hands-on and collaborative learning will improve the learning environment at school

-The baseline study has been conducted using 11 digitised tools, and cover over 200 schools, 8000 students, 500 teachers, and 450 classroom observations.
+The baseline study has been conducted using 11 digitised tools and covers over 200 schools, 8000 students, 500 teachers, and 450 classroom observations.

 Innovation Diffusion Process Documentation